 Plavix Ruling and Cross-State Lawsuits

 Way back in the balmy month of June, the Supreme Court ruled in favor of Bristol-Myers Squibb in a case that effectively threw out the claims of nearly 600 plaintiffs who had filed their lawsuits in California but lived in other states.

 The case turned on a number of technical legal precedents related to jurisdiction and who could file in which court.
 Individuals who did not reside, purchase, ingest, or even receive a prescription for Plavix – the blood thinner at the heart of the case – in California also could not seek compensation in that state, Justice Samuel Alito argued in his majority opinion.

-The question still remains as to how the Plavix ruling will affect other product liability cases, including those that involve other blood thinner lawsuits like Xarelto and Pradaxa.
+The question still remains as to how the Plavix ruling will affect other product liability cases, including the ongoing Xarelto lawsuits, or the renewed Pradaxa lawsuit claims.
 Many lawyers help their clients seeking plaintiff-friendly venues in which to file their cases, and as Justice Sonia Sotomayor wrote in her solitary dissenting opinion, it is now unclear to what extent consumers will be able to band together to file class actions in cases where a product harms many people across a wide number of states.

 Xarelto Verdicts: 3 – 1 for J&J

 Speaking of blood thinners – which, by the way, were deemed the most dangerous class of drugs by the Institute for Safe Medication Practices – Johnson & Johnson is breathing a huge sigh of relief after three bellwether trials for its anticoagulant Xarelto this year have resulted in favorable verdicts for the pharmaceutical company.